tls-attacker/SSH-Attacker/README.md

                     <originalValue>1337</originalValue>
                 </senderChannelId>
 </ChannelOpenSession>
 ```

-As you can see, we explicitly increased the SenderChannelID by 100 through the modification.
+As you can see, we explicitly increased the `senderChannelId` by 100 through the modification.

-Further examples on attacks and further explanations on SSH-Attacker can be found in the wiki.

 ## Advanced Features

 Some actions require context, or configuration to be executed correctly.
-For example, if SSH-Attacker tries to send a KeyExchangeInit message, it needs to know which values to
+For example, if SSH-Attacker tries to send a `KeyExchangeInit` message, it needs to know which values to
 put into the message, e.g., which crypto algorithms to use.
 SSH-Attacker can draw this information
-from a configuration file, thus we added some default config files to /resources/configs, which allow running the SSH-Attacker in different scenarios.
+from a configuration file, thus we added some default config files to `resources/configs`, which allow running the SSH-Attacker in different scenarios.
-Values which are determined at runtime are stored in the SshContext.
-When a value which is normally selected from the context is missing (because a message was not yet received), a chooser will determine where to load the value from.
-In the standard implementation the default value from the Config is selected.
-You can specify your own configuration file from command line with the "-config" parameter.
+Values which are determined at runtime are stored in the `SshContext` class.
+When a required value is missing from context, a chooser will determine where to load the value from.
+In the default impelementation, the value from `Config` is selected.
+You may specify your own configuration file from command line with the "-config" parameter.
 Note that if you do not explicitly define a default value in the config file, SSH-Attacker fills
-this gap with hardcoded values (which are equal to the provided default config).
-More details on how to customize SSH-Attacker can be found in the wiki.

-## Acknowledgements

-The following people have contributed code to the SSH-Attacker project:

-Additionally we would like to thank all the other people who have contributed code to the project.

-Further contributions and pull requests are welcome.
+this gap with hardcoded values.